Jose Garcia Player Props: Reds vs. Braves

-Jose Garcia -- 0-for-0 in his most recent game -- will be in action for the Cincinnati Reds against the Atlanta Braves, with Bryce Elder on the mound, on April 10 at 7:20 PM ET.
+Jose Garcia -- 2-for-4 in his most recent game -- will be in action for the Cincinnati Reds versus the Atlanta Braves, with Kyle Wright on the mound, on April 11 at 7:20 PM ET.

+He had two hits (going 2-for-4) in his most recent game against the Braves.

 Jose Garcia Game Info & Props vs. the Braves